oplehto/platform/cmd/influxqld/README.md

-# Transpilerd
+# InfluxQLD

-Transpilerd is daemon that can execute queries from various source languages by transpiling the query and tranforming the result.
+InfluxQLD is a daemon that can execute queries from InfluxQL using the 2.0 query engine.

 # Exposed Metrics

-The `transpilerd` process exposes a Prometheus endpoint on port `8098` by default.
+The `influxqld` process exposes an InfluxQL endpoint on port `8098` by default.

 The following metrics are exposed: